-- The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.
+- The progress of children with an EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.

-- The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.
+- The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in by monitoring interventions.

 What support do we have for you as a parent of a child with a SEND?

 The class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.